romadox/SynthCorona/readme.md

       <code>python3 /your/filepath/sc.py /your/sc/filepath/song.sc</code>

-To test out your setup and get a quick feel for what Synth-Corona code looks like, download hello.sc, or one of the other demo files, and give it a go!
+To test out your setup and get a quick feel for what Synth-Corona code looks like, download <b>demo1.sc</b>, or one of the other demo files, and give it a go!
 The rest of this guide goes over writing Synth-Corona code, so I highly recommend browsing over some of the samples first.